chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/08-Software-and-Data-Integrity-Failures/Readme.md

 <p align="center">+++++++++</p>

-**Software and Data Integrity Failures** occur when applications rely on untrusted sources for updates, plugins, dependencies, or critical data without verifying their integrity.
-This opens the door for attackers to manipulate that data and compromise the system.
+**Software and Data Integrity Failures** are weaknesses in web applications that occur when applications rely on untrusted sources for updates, plugins, dependencies, or critical data without verifying their integrity.
+In other words, the web application assumes outside sources are safe, even though attackers could have secretly changed them.

-**Analogy:**
+**Why it matters:** Attackers can exploit these weaknesses to spread malicious code through the very tools developers rely on.
+This often leads to large-scale compromises, where many systems are affected at once.

-You’re baking a cake using pre-mixed flour from a supplier, but you don’t check if it’s been tampered with.
+**Analogy:** You’re baking a cake using pre-mixed flour from a supplier, but you don’t check if it’s been tampered with.
 Someone could sneak in poison and you’d never know until it’s too late.

 <p align="center">+</p>

 **Real-World Example**
-A web app loads a JavaScript file from a third-party CDN.

-The app doesn't verify the integrity of the file using something like Subresource Integrity (SRI).

-The CDN gets compromised.

-Now every user visiting your site unknowingly runs the malicious script.
+Imagine a web application that loads a JavaScript file from a third-party Content Delivery Network (CDN).
+If the app doesn’t verify the file’s integrity with a method like Subresource Integrity (SRI), attackers can tamper with it.
+If the CDN is compromised, every user visiting the site unknowingly runs the malicious script.

 This is how incidents like SolarWinds happened.
 A trusted software update was secretly modified and used to infiltrate government and private networks worldwide.

 <p align="center">+</p>